dqiri/DiceSumStats/README.md

 But then what about a 3rd dice?

 A 3D chart?
-I guess we can always use polynomial numbers/pascal's triangle or some obscure discrete formula that calculates multinomial coefficient (With n being number of dice in a roll, nd3 uses https://oeis.org/A027907 , nd4 uses https://oeis.org/A008287 , nd5 uses https://oeis.org/A035343 , nd6 uses https://oeis.org/A063260 etc.)
+I guess we can always use polynomial numbers/pascal's triangle or some obscure discrete formula that calculates multinomial coefficient (With n being number of dice in a roll, nd2 can be seen with pascal's triangle, nd3 uses https://oeis.org/A027907 , nd4 uses https://oeis.org/A008287 , nd5 uses https://oeis.org/A035343 , nd6 uses https://oeis.org/A063260 etc.)

 But then what about a 4th dice?
 That's not even a d6???